Why Are My Tape In Extensions Falling Out?

 Why Are Tape In Extensions Falling Out?

-Tape In extensions typically fall out due to:
+Tape-in extensions typically fall out due to:

-Improper installation technique
+• Improper installation technique

-Inadequate hair preparation prior to application
+• Inadequate hair preparation before application

-Use of incompatible aftercare products
+• Use of incompatible aftercare products

-Substandard tape adhesive or aged tape tabs
+• Substandard tape adhesive or aged tape tabs

-Excessive moisture, heat, or environmental humidity
+• Excessive moisture, sweat, heat, or humidity

-Client behavior that places tension on the adhesive bonds
+• Client behavior that places tension on the adhesive bonds

 Professional Breakdown: Causes and Solutions